Hay fever; Nasal congestion - allergies

 Home, workplace, or outdoor environments can increase the risk for exposure to allergens (mold spores, dust mites, animal dander, pollen) associated with allergic rhinitis.

-Seasonal allergic rhinitis tends to diminish as a person ages.
-The earlier the symptoms start, the greater the chances for improvement.
-People who develop seasonal allergic rhinitis in early childhood tend not to have the allergy in adulthood.
+Seasonal allergic rhinitis that develops during childhood, on average, tends to diminish with age.
+In fact, many people who develop seasonal allergic rhinitis in early childhood tend not to have the allergy in adulthood.
 In some cases, allergies go into remission for years and then return later in life.
 People who develop allergies after age 20, however, tend to continue to have allergic rhinitis at least into middle age.

 Asthma and Other Allergies

 Asthma and allergies often coexist.
 People with allergic rhinitis often have asthma or are at increased risk of developing it.
-Allergic rhinitis is also associated with eczema (atopic dermatitis), an allergic skin reaction characterized by itching, scaling, and red swollen skin.
+Allergic rhinitis is also associated with eczema (atopic dermatitis), an allergic skin reaction characterized by itching, scaling, and red swollen skin in certain typical areas of the body.
 Chronic uncontrolled allergic rhinitis can worsen asthma attacks and eczema.

 Other Medical Conditions